ibm-cloud-docs/cloud-databases/WORKING_FILE-ha-dr.md

 ## Manual cross-region backups

 To protect your data across more than one region against the disaster scenario where the entire region fails, you need to define your own cross-region backup policy.
-To create cross-region data redundancy, you need to have regular backups of your complete databases from your service instance in a region.
+To create cross-region data redundancy, you need to have regular backups of your complete databases from your service instance in a region (with the exception of replicating data into or outside of `eu-de`).
 When the region is unavailable, you can provision a new service instance in another available region to restore your database manually.

 Time of restoration varies, depending on the size of your data and network condition.
 For your reference, it takes about 45 minutes to restore data of 10G from Poughkeepsie to a service instance deployed in Dallas.
 Therefore, to minimize the impact of region-wide failures, you need to plan ahead, for example, by having a service instance in a second region as a cold standby.